GWCustom/bfabric-web-apps/docs/installation.md

 ---

 ## Dependencies
-Before installing **bfabric_web_app**, ensure you have the following dependencies installed on your system.
-These are the dependencies required to install **bfabric_web_app**; additional packages (such as Dash and Flask) will be installed later with a single command during deployment.
+Before installing **bfabric_web_apps**, ensure you have the following dependencies installed on your system.
+These are the dependencies required to install **bfabric_web_apps**; additional packages (such as Dash and Flask) will be installed later with a single command during deployment.

 - **Python** (>= 3.8)
 - **pip** (latest version recommended)